plone/training/angular/angular.rst

 Note we use our custom global navigation component (``app-global-navigation``) but we keep the Plone default breadcrumbs component (``plone-breadcrumbs``) as its markup is fine.

-We need to style it a little bit, let's do that in :file:`src/styles.scss`:
+We need to style it a little bit, let's add that in :file:`src/styles.scss`:

 .. code-block:: scss